 10. Use these basic Thai words to greet or say thanks!

-To say hello, say “Sawadee-ka”.
+For females, to say hello, say “Sawadee-ka”.
 The ‘ka’ is more gentle-sounding, like how you pronounce “car” in English.
 Guys would say “Sawadee-kup” – the ‘kup’ pronounced as “cup”.

 I like to use these Thai words to greet people, even the officer at the immigration customs at the airport 😉